 Below you will find descriptions of many of the Asbury University buildings.
 When you mouse over some of the images you will see a historical view of that building.
 Some images in this section are part of the Archives Photo Collection.
 More recent photographs were taken by Carol Sue Ray, Class of 1967.
 Photo by Janah James

 The 1,500-person capacity Hughes Auditorium was constructed in 1929, when Asbury College’s enrollment was less than half that.
 It was named in honor of Dr. John Wesley Hughes, the founder and first president of the college.
-Hughes Auditorium is still used for University chapel services today.
-To read more about the importance of this building to the Asbury community, please click here.
+Hughes Auditorium is still used for University Chapel services (three times each week with the entire on-campus student body) today.
+Read more about the importance of this building to the Asbury community.

 The Kinlaw Library was completed in 2001.
 It was named in honor of Dr. Dennis Kinlaw and his wife Elsie, graduates of Asbury College in the class of 1943 and former president of Asbury College (1968-81, 1986-91).
-The lower level houses the Jiles and Eloise Kirkland Learning Resources Center, the Asbury University Archives, the King Curriculum Lab, high tech classrooms, the Center for Academic Excellence, the Help Desk and offices for Information Technology Services.
+The lower level houses the Jiles and Eloise Kirkland Learning Resources Center, the Asbury University Archives, the King Curriculum Lab, high tech classrooms, the Center for Academic Excellence and offices for Information Technology Services (including the I.T.
+Service Desk).
 The library includes a variety of spaces for study and collaboration, hosts exhibits and receptions and provides a small chapel for personal prayer.

 The Luce Physical Activities Center opened in 1993, a crucial step in allowing Asbury University athletes to participate in intercollegiate sports.
 It was named in honor of George and Willouise Luce, both of whom were former students of Asbury and served on the Board of Trustees.
 Mr. Luce was former Chairman of both the Blue Bird Bus Company and the Asbury College Board of Trustees.
-The building houses three full-size basketball courts, a swimming pool, raquetball courts, indoor track, weight room, auxiliary room, and classrooms.
+The building houses three full-size basketball courts, a swimming pool, racquetball courts, indoor track, weight room, auxiliary room, and classrooms.
+It’s surrounded by baseball, softball, soccer, tennis and intramural fields.

-The Johnson Cafeteria was built in 1964 to accommodate a growing student body and was named in honor of Asbury College president Z.T.
+The Johnson Building was built in 1964 to accommodate a growing student body and was named in honor of Asbury College president Z.T.
 Johnson and his wife Sarah.
-The building also houses the Grille, a short-order restaurant and gathering area and several art galleries where student, faculty and alumni creative work is displayed.
+The building houses the student cafeteria, the Daugherty and Gray dining Rooms, Z.T.’s Bistro and the Asbury Art Gallery where student, faculty and alumni creative work is displayed.

 The Science Building was built in 1963, and it was dedicated and named in 1978 in honor of two long-time professors at Asbury College, Dr. Cecil Hamann and Dr. J. Paul Ray, who began teaching in 1946 and 1947 respectively.
 They served together in the science department at the college for four decades.
 The exterior of the building was remodeled in 2005.
-The Campus Post Office and Bookstore are on the first floor.
+The Campus Post Office and Eagle Outlet Student Store are on the first floor.

-The Fine Arts building on the campus of Asbury University was completed in 1962, and in 1972 it was dedicated and named in honor of Dr. Sollie McCreless and his wife Lilla.
-Dr. McCreless, an alumnus of the Class of 1943, was a wealthy Texas insurance broker and served as chairman of the Asbury College Board of Trustees from 1950-1978.
-A recital hall, Akers Auditorium, was built on one end of the complex and named for Lewis R. Akers, Asbury College’s 7th President (1925-1933) and an alumnus of the Class of 1903.
+The Fine Arts building on the campus of Asbury University was completed in 1962, and in 1972 it was dedicated and named in honor of Dr. Sollie McCreless class of 1929 and his wife Lilla Marr McCreless class of 1928.
+Dr. McCreless was a Texas insurance broker and served as chairman of the Asbury College Board of Trustees from 1950-78.
+Akers Auditorium was built on one end of the complex and named for Lewis R. Akers, Asbury College’s 7th President (1925-33) and an alumnus of the Class of 1903.
+In Akers, the Eda Jameson Recital Hall was dedicated in 2018.

 Named in honor of alumnus and former Board of Trustees member Andrew S. Miller, the Miller Center for Communication Arts was built in 2010, and features a 6,050 square foot television studio, additional labs, training areas, and a 5,122 square foot blackbox theatre.
 The building serves to provide a more realistic atmosphere for students planning to work in communication industries.

-Corbitt Hall, built in 1978 as a men’s dormitory, was named after Drs.
+Corbitt Hall, built in 1978 as a men’s residence hall, was named after Drs.
 Duvon and Roberta Day Corbitt.
 The Corbitts served as missionaries in Cuba for the better part of two decades before spending nearly three decades as professors at Asbury.
 While working at Asbury, the Corbitts helped found the People’s Mission to the Cherokee Indians in Robinsville, North Carolina, and the Wildwood Chapel Mission in Powell County, Kentucky.
-In 1984 Corbitt Hall was reappropriated to house Asbury College’s Media Communication department, which “survived” in this compact space until the Miller Builiding brought all areas of the School of Communication Arts together under one roof.
-Recently the building was gutted and completely re-designed to meet the needs of the School of Graduate and Professional Studies.
+In 1984 Corbitt Hall was reappropriated to house Asbury College’s Media Communication department, which “survived” in this compact space until the Miller Building brought all areas of the School of Communication Arts together under one roof.
+Recently the building was gutted and completely re-designed to meet the needs of Adult & Online Learning.
+Corbitt Hall now serves as the home for Admissions.

 The campus clinic was dedicated in 1992.
 This project, remodeled from an existing house, was a fundraising project of the Asbury College Alumni Association.